meshun074/Ghana-FIFA2022-WorldCup-Dataset/README.md

 Tweets with location:	91,256

 * [Dataset wordcloud](images/wordcloud.png)

+# Guideline to Hydrate or use Tweepy
+ ### Using Notebook to hydrate ###
+To hydrate the tweets-ID from our [Ghana-FIFA2022-WorldCup-Dataset](https://github.com/meshun074/Ghana-FIFA2022-WorldCup-Dataset) use the file  [Twarc](https://github.com/meshun074/Ghana-FIFA2022-WorldCup-Dataset/blob/main/Guildlines_to_retrieve_tweets/twarc.ipynb)notebook.

+* You are required to have a Twitter developer account

+ ### Using Tweepy in a Notebook ###
+ To use tweepy library to retrieve tweets using tweets-ID from our [Ghana-FIFA2022-WorldCup-Dataset](https://github.com/meshun074/Ghana-FIFA2022-WorldCup-Dataset) use the file  [Tweepy](https://github.com/meshun074/Ghana-FIFA2022-WorldCup-Dataset/blob/main/Guildlines_to_retrieve_tweets/Tweepy.ipynb)notebook.

 # Acknowledgement
 * This work was made possible by Dr. Rose-Mary Gyening, Dr. Kate Takyi and  Sarah Alqurashi